tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> Maybe I'm not that important.
 <Student> Exactly.
 Your approval, your opinion, your input, your feedback.
 That's what people want to be recognized for.
 <Student2> Pois, quer fazer tudo sozinho.
 Diz que tá tudo no google e não precisa de nós.
 Ele é que escolhe tudo.
+<Student> Yeah, you need the public's help and a second opinion.
+Or a phone or 50/50.